 The risk of HIV transmission through oral sex with a man is very low because the mouth is an unfriendly environment for HIV.
 Saliva contains enzymes that break down the virus and the mucous membranes in the mouth are more protective than anal or vaginal tissue.
 There are a few documented cases where it appears that HIV was transmitted orally and those cases are attributed to ejaculation into the mouth.

 The minimal risk of transmission from oral sex with a man is only for the person performing the oral sex.
 Open cuts and abrasions in the mouth or bleeding gums can create an entry point for HIV and increase the risk of transmission.
 A person receiving oral sex is generally not at risk because that person is coming into contact only with saliva, which does not transmit HIV.
-The presence of other sexually transmitted diseases can increase the risk of HIV transmission during oral sex.
+The presence of other sexually transmitted infections can increase the risk of HIV transmission during oral sex.

 Oral Sex with a Woman